Mark Mays

-Mark P. Mays is the former president and CEO of Clear Channel Communications, Inc. the company his father, Lowry Mays founded, a global media and entertainment company based in San Antonio, Texas, United States.
-Mays took over as president and CEO in October 2004, after serving the company in other roles.
+Mark Pitman Mays is an American businessman.
+He is the former president and chief executive officer (CEO) of Clear Channel Communications Inc. (parent entity of iHeartMedia), which was co-founded by his father, Lowry Mays in 1972.
+After serving the company in other roles, Mays took over as president and CEO from October 2004 until 2010.

 Early life

 Mays graduated from the Hotchkiss School in Lakeville, Connecticut in 1981.
 Mays holds a B.A. from Vanderbilt University in Math and Economics, and an M.B.A. from Columbia Business School.
 Mays is an Eagle Scout.

+Career

+On February 4, 2007, Mays resigned from his position as Chairman at Live Nation.

 In October 2007, 41 Democratic United States Senators sent a letter of request to Mays, asking him to renounce Rush Limbaugh for his comments allegedly referring to all soldiers who disagreed with the Iraq War as "phony soldiers".
 Mays gave Limbaugh the letter, who in turn auctioned it on eBay of behalf of the Marine Corps-Law Enforcement Foundation, netting $4.2 million in total for the charity, including the matching funds.